Table of Contents

 ToggleIs Term Insurance Worth It?
 The 2026 Truth Insurance Agents Won’t Tell You

-Last month in the staffroom, a colleague asked a question many salaried professionals quietly wonder about:
+Last month in the staffroom, a colleague asked me:

 So the real question isn’t about returns.